prateekoctane/rabid-fire-6527/README.md

 <h1>hackathon project</h1>

 <h4>Deployed Link: https://square-wars-game.vercel.app/</h4>
-<h2>This is a game that we made during the Hackathon using the html, css-animation, javscript and typescript.</h2>
+<h2>This is a game that we made during the Hackathon using the html, css-animation, javascript, styled-components and typescript.</h2>

 ---